andres-fr/skerch/docs/materials/for_developers.rst

   make test

-They can take several hours though.
+But they can take a substantial amount of time.
 A quicker (few minutes), yet still representative subset of the tests can be run via:

 .. code:: bash